Show Name: Sierra Kaweah RI TDI TRN TTDN CRN

 I've seen many Tamaskan owners say their tams are easy to train, and many more say they are incredibly difficult.
 I agree with the latter.
 It very much depends on the lines you are getting from, as well as the temperament of the puppy.
-Wylie is very smart when he wants to be, and we are getting ready to compete in Rally Obedience.
+Wylie is very smart when he wants to be, and we already have several rally-o titles as well as trick dog titles.

 Again, some tams are not picky eaters, and some can send you into bankruptcy with their lack of interest in food....Wylie is the latter.
 I have tried dozens of brands and flavours.
 And he's not just picky, he will starve himself if he doesn't like the food.
 Nightmare.
-But we've settled down on medium bags of varying flavours of Acana.
-He seems to like the Pork one quite a bit.
+He also did very well on medium bags of varying flavours of Acana and seemed to like the Pork one quite a bit.

 That being said Wylie kennels very well in the car and at shows for benching.